tatsumoto-ren/tatsumoto-ren.github.io/blog/how-to-save-the-japanese-learning-community.md

+---
-# How to save the Japanese learning community
+title: How to save the Japanese learning community
+date: 1611102279
+tags: [matrix]
+---

 Even big figureheads in the Japanese learning community still recommend other learners to join their discord servers to ask questions